garethr/garethr-kubernetes/README.md

 #### Configuring credentials

-You can provide the information in a standard kubectl configuration file.
+You can provide the required information in a standard kubectl configuration file.
 Store this as `kubernetes.conf` in the relevant [confdir](https://docs.puppetlabs.com/puppet/latest/reference/dirs_confdir.html).
 This should be: